-Cultivation.
-Weeds may be managed without the use of herbicides for the first few years after planting with cross discing or shallow cultivation in the tree row (less than 2" deep) and discing or mowing between tree rows along with some hand weeding in the area at the base of the trees.
-Cultivation is best done when weeds are in the seedling stage and easy to dislodge from the soil.
-Hand weeding is usually required up next to the trees to remove weeds missed during cultivation.
+Weeds may be managed without the use of herbicides for the first few years after planting with cross discing or shallow (less than 2 inches deep) cultivation in the tree row; discing or mowing between tree rows; and hand weeding in the area at the base of the trees.
+Cultivation is best done when weeds are seedlings and easy to dislodge from the soil.
+Hand weeding is usually required close to the trees to remove weeds missed during cultivation.
 Hand-held weed eaters can be used to kill small weeds around the trees, but take care not to injure the bark of young trees.
 Damage to either the bark or the roots can allow soil pathogens in, causing further damage to the trees.

-It takes about 6 years in most situations for pistachio trees to come into full production so they can be mechanically harvested.
-Trees less than 6 years old are generally harvested by knocking the nuts onto tarps on the ground.
+It takes about six years in most situations for pistachio trees to begin full production and mechanical harvest.
+Trees less than six years old are generally harvested by knocking the nuts onto tarps on the ground.

 Some problems that can develop with repeated discing are soil compaction, dust, reduced water infiltration, and soil erosion in hilly terrains and sloping lands.
-Discing may also bring some buried weed seeds to the surface or spread rhizomes, tubers, or stolons throughout the orchard.
-Therefore, some growers maintain a planted cover crop or resident vegetation that they mow.
+Discing may also bring some buried weed seeds to the surface or spread reproductive structures like rhizomes, tubers, or stolons throughout the orchard.
+Therefore, some growers maintain a planted cover crop or resident vegetation (existing weeds) that they mow.